Pipeline

 NM002 is a small molecule (aminothiol) derived from the innate immune defense response.
 It has the potential to resolve (hyper)inflammation as well as the infectious cause of that inflammation.

-NM002’s unique combination of immunomodulatory (anti-inflammatory) and antimicrobial (antiviral and antibacterial) properties position this therapy candidate as a potential game-changer in inflammatory-infectious respiratory disease.
-NM002 is an intravenous (IV) medicinal candidate currently being investigated in a major international platform (phase 3) clinical study, REMAP CAP (A Randomised, Embedded, Multifactorial, Adaptive Platform trial for Community Acquired Pneumonia) for community acquired pneumonia (CAP).
-The first patients were enrolled and dosed in December 2021and the trial is ongoing.
+NM002 is an intravenous (IV) medicinal candidate currently being investigated in a major international platform (phase 3) clinical study, REMAP CAP (A Randomised, Embedded, Multifactorial, Adaptive Platform trial for Community Acquired Pneumonia (CAP).
+The first patients were enrolled and dosed in December 2021.
 Study subjects are those in an intensive care setting with confirmed CAP of all causes (viral as well as bacterial, including COVID-19).
 Primary outcome measures of the phase 3 trial are all-cause mortality at day 90 and days alive and not receiving organ support in ICU for patients with suspected or proven COVID-19 infection.

 Antimicrobial Resistance (AMR)

-In its capacity to potentiate antibiotic function and even ‘break’ antibiotic resistance (NovaBiotics published data) In addition to having anti-virulence and anti-biofilm properties, NM002 and NovaBiotics cysteamine platform could be part of the solution to a worsening AMR crisis.
+In its capacity to potentiate antibiotic function and even ‘break’ antibiotic resistance (NovaBiotics published data) in addition to having anti-virulence and anti-biofilm properties, NM002 and NovaBiotics cysteamine platform could be part of the solution to a worsening AMR crisis.
 Put simply, NM002 and the immunology based platform from which it is derived ‘supercharges’ existing antibiotics and not just for CAP.
 This extends our platforms’ utility beyond respiratory disease to other conditions associated with drug-resistant or otherwise difficult to treat bacterial pathogens.

 NM001

-A potential game changer in symptom-focused therapy for cystic fibrosis (CF) and non-cystic fibrosis bronchiectasis (NCFBE)
+Multi-modal symptom-focused therapy for cystic fibrosis (CF) and non-cystic fibrosis bronchiectasis (NCFBE)

 NM001 is a novel, highly differentiated therapy candidate in development for CF and NCFBE-associated lung disease.
 NM001 has a unique multi-action including anti-inflammatory effects, potent mucolytic action, antimicrobial, anti-virulence and antibiotic-potentiating effects.
+NovaBiotics has developed an oral and inhaled form of NM001 and their application in exacerbating and stable patients respectively could provide the opportunity for a paradigm shift in standard of care therapy.

 Orphan drug designation has been granted in the US and Europe for NM001 in the treatment of CF. NM001 gained Fast Track Designation in the US in 2018.
 Oral NM001 was designated as a priority review medicine by the Central European Health Technology Assessment body in July 2019.